Piriya-K/restaurant-POS-system-vite-public/README.md

 ## This is a comprehensive application for managing restaurant POS operations, built using the MERN stack + REST API, optimized for desktop use.

+## This repo was created to hide sensitive data in the commits of the https://github.com/Piriya-K/restaurant-POS-system-vite repo!

 Application Details:

 ### 1. User Management: